 You will encounter problems with mid- and upper-frequencies; but generally in a small room, low end frequencies are the bigger challenge.
 Fortunately, treating your room with properly designed broadband bass traps will absorb more low-end frequencies without over-absorbing the mid- and upper-frequencies.
 Tuned bass traps can also be utilized to absorb only low frequencies while reflecting mid- and upper-frequencies to keep more ‘life’ within the room.

-You can start by treating your corners with GIK Acoustics Tri-Trap Corner Bass Traps© for example.
+You can start your acoustic room treatment by treating your corners with sound traps, GIK Acoustics Tri-Trap Corner Bass Traps© for example.
 We recommend starting with corners first as this is usually the place where you’ll get the most bang for your buck as far as frequency response and decay time.
 Get the front corners… and the back corners.

 Once that’s out of the way, we recommend treating what we call your ‘first reflections’ with GIK 242 Acoustic Panels.
 Treat your left, and right reflection points, then add some to the front wall.
 Due to the reflection of low end frequencies which create nulls and peaks at the listening position, we recommend GIK Monster Bass Traps on the back wall.
 And finally, we suggest installing 242 Acoustic Panels above your head to form a ‘cloud’.

 Let’s take it one step further.
 As an example, let’s add some diffusors along the side walls in the back which could be your ‘designated tracking area’.
 Let’s also add some grid fusors on the back wall.
 The diffusion back there will help with comb filtering, making it sound more spacious, and minimizing slap and flutter echo.